1) What is the legal framework governing bribery in Singapore?

-In the event such facilitation payments are found to have contravened the above provisions of the PCA and Penal Code, the same will likely qualify as a serious offense pursuant to the Second Schedule of the CDSA and can accordingly be ordered to be confiscated pursuant to Section 5 of the CDSA.
+In the event such facilitation payments are found to have contravened the above provisions of the PCA and Penal Code, the same will likely qualify as a serious offense pursuant to the Second Schedule of the CDSA, and may accordingly be subject to a confiscation order under Section 5 of the CDSA.

-While neither the PCA nor the Penal Code contain specific provisions relating to political contributions (which are governed primarily by the Political Donations Act (Cap.
-236)) and charitable contributions (which are governed primarily by the Charities Act (Cap.
-37)), the scope of the offenses under the PCA and Penal Code for bribery-related offenses are sufficiently wide to capture political and charitable contributions if the same are made for corrupt purposes whereby the requisite elements of the offenses discussed above are met.
+While neither the PCA nor the Penal Code contain specific provisions addressing political contributions (which are governed primarily by the Political Donations Act (Cap.
+236) and charitable contributions (which are governed primarily by the Charities Act (Cap.
+37), the scope of offenses under the PCA and Penal Code for bribery-related offenses are sufficiently wide to capture political and charitable contributions if the same are made for corrupt purposes and the requisite elements of an offense are met.

-The CDSA similarly does not consider the provision of political and charitable contributions as criminal conduct nor do they fall under a serious offense pursuant to the Second Schedule of the CDSA per se, though such political and charitable contributions could potentially constitute serious offenses if they fulfill the requisite elements of the offenses under the PCA and/or Penal Code.
+The CDSA similarly does not consider the provision of political and charitable contributions as criminal conduct nor do they fall under a serious offense pursuant to the Second Schedule of the CDSA per se.
+However, such political and charitable contributions could potentially constitute serious offenses if they fulfill the requisite elements of the offenses under the PCA and/or Penal Code.

-As there are no express restrictions in the PCA or Penal Code on the provision of, inter alia, corporate hospitality such as gifts and entertainment and the CPIB (as defined below) itself recognizes that such gifts and entertainment are often offered in the legitimate course of business to promote good relations, the provision of such gifts and entertainment will be permissible so long as the same does not fall foul any of the offenses relating to bribery under the PCA and Penal Code.
+As there are no express restrictions in the PCA or Penal Code on the provision of, inter alia, corporate hospitality such as gifts and entertainment, and the CPIB (as defined below) itself recognizes that such gifts and entertainment are often offered in the legitimate course of business to promote good relations, the provision of such gifts and entertainment will be permissible so long as the same does not fall foul of any of the bribery-related offenses under the PCA and Penal Code.

 Notably, Section 23 of the PCA also provides that evidence shall not be admissible to show that any gratification is customary in any profession, trade, vocation or calling in any criminal or civil proceedings under the PCA.

-The Penal Code, PCA and the CDSA do not provide any defenses to bribery-related offenses.
+The Penal Code, PCA and the CDSA do not provide any formal defenses for bribery-related offenses.

-While Section 8 of the PCA does provide a presumption whereby any gratification that has been paid or given to or received by a person in the employment of the government or any department thereof or of a public body by or from a person or agent of a person who has or seeks to have any dealing with the government or any department thereof or any public body, shall be deemed to have been paid or given and received corruptly as an inducement or reward, the same can be rebutted.
+On the other hand, section 8 of the PCA does provide a presumption whereby any gratification that has been paid or given to or received by a person in the employment of the government or any department thereof or of a public body by or from a person or agent of a person who has or seeks to have any dealing with the government or any department thereof or any public body, shall be deemed to have been paid or given and received corruptly as an inducement or reward.
+However, the same can be rebutted.

-The anti-corruption laws in Singapore are enforced mainly by:
+The anti-corruption laws in Singapore are investigated and enforced mainly by: